NICTA/scoobi/README.md

 * **The `DList` class is strongly typed**: Like the Scala collections, the `DList` interface is strongly typed so that more errors are caught at compile time.
 This is a major improvement over standard Hadoop MapReduce where type-based run-time errors often occur;
-* **The `DList` class can be easily paramertised on rich data types**: Unlike Hadoop MapReduce, which requires that you go off implementing a myriad of classes that implement the `Writable` interface, Scoobi allows `DList` objects to be paramertised by normal Scala types.
+* **The `DList` class can be easily parameterized on rich data types**: Unlike Hadoop MapReduce, which requires that you go off implementing a myriad of classes that implement the `Writable` interface, Scoobi allows `DList` objects to be parameterized by normal Scala types.
 This includes the primitive types (e.g. `Int`, `String`, `Double`), tuple types (with arbitrary nesting, e.g. `(String, (Int, Char), Double)`) as well as **case classes**.
-This is all implemented without sacrificing performance in serialization and derserialization;
+This is all implemented without sacrificing performance in serialization and deserialization;
-* **Scoobi applications are optimised accross library boundaries**: Over time it makes sense to partition Scoobi code into seprate logical entities - into seprate classes and libraries.
-The advantage of Scoobi is that it's staging compiler works accross library boundaries.
+* **Scoobi applications are optimized across library boundaries**: Over time it makes sense to partition Scoobi code into separate logical entities - into separate classes and libraries.
+The advantage of Scoobi is that it's staging compiler works across library boundaries.
 Therefore you'll get the same Hadoop performance as if you had everything in the one file but with the productivity gains of having modular software;
 * **It's Scala**: Of course, with Scala you don't loose access to those precious Java libraries,